1

 燕使約諸侯從親如蘇秦時,或從或不,而天下由此宗蘇氏之從約。 代、厲皆以壽死,名顯諸侯。

-Yan sent envoys to make pacts with the feudal lords for a united alliance like in Su Qin's time.
+Yan sent envoys to make pacts with the feudal lords for a united alliance like the one in Su Qin's time.
 Some followed and some did not, but from this the world came to venerate the Su clan's alliance pact.
-Dai and Li all died of longevity, their names manifest among the feudal lords.
+Dai and Li both died at an advanced age, their names renowned among the feudal lords.

 67

-The Grand Historian said: The three Su Qin brothers all traveled persuading the feudal lords to manifest their names.
-Their arts were long in power and change.
-Yet Su Qin suffered counter-espionage and died.
-The world together laughed at him and avoided studying his arts.
-Yet the world speaks of Su Qin as having many strange things.
-Affairs from strange times that have similarities are all attached to Su Qin.
-Now Su Qin rose from humble doors and connected the six states in alliance.
-This was his wisdom surpassing people.
-I therefore list his conduct and affairs, sequence his chronological order, so as not to let him alone bear an evil reputation.
+The Grand Historian said: The three Su Qin brothers all traveled among the feudal lords as persuaders and made their names known.
+Their methods excelled in power politics and adaptation.
+Yet Su Qin suffered from counter-espionage and died.
+The world laughed at him and avoided studying his arts.
+Yet the world tells many strange stories about Su Qin.
+Affairs from other times that resemble his deeds have all been attached to Su Qin.
+Now Su Qin rose from humble lanes and linked the six states in alliance.
+In this, his wisdom surpassed that of other men.
+I therefore list his conduct and affairs and sequence his chronology, so that he alone does not bear an evil reputation.””””””””””””””””””””””””””””